Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/sculpting/hide_mask.rst

 Hiding is shared between Edit Mode and Sculpt Mode (i.e. hiding/unhiding in one mode affects the other mode too).

+Show All :kbd:`Alt-H`
+   Reveal all hidden parts.
 Hide Bounding Box :kbd:`H`
    To hide a part of a mesh inside the selection.
    This works similar to :ref:`Box Select <tool-select-box>` tool.
-Hide Bounding Box :kbd:`Shift-H`
+Show Bounding Box :kbd:`Shift-H`
    To reveal a hidden part of a mesh inside the selection.
-Show All :kbd:`Alt-H`
-   Reveal all hidden parts.
 Hide Masked
    Hides all masked vertices.